Trump sticks to re-election rally strategy as COVID-19 roars back in U.S

 Only eight of the 50 states expect to have as many as 98% of ballots counted and publicly reported by midday on the day after the election, according to a New York Times survey of election officials.

-Biden has made what he calls Trump’s mishandling of the coronavirus pandemic his principle theme in the closing weeks of the campaign, including criticisms that Trump played down the threat, failed to listen to his health experts and never developed a plan to contain it.
-Polls show Americans trust Biden more than Trump to contain the virus.

-Health experts believe the number of cases is surging because of private social gatherings, colder temperatures driving people inside, and Americans’ fatigue with COVID-19 restrictions in place for up to seven months.

-Reporting by Jeff Mason in Las Vegas, Eric Scheyder in Wilmington, Delaware, Doina Chiacu and Jason Lange in Washington, Brad Brooks in Houston, Joseph Ax in Princeton, Costas Pitas in London; Writing by John Whitesides and Sonya Hepinstall; Editing by Scott Malone and Alistair Bell
+Reporting by Jeff Mason in Las Vegas, Eric Scheyder in Wilmington, Delaware, Doina Chiacu and Jason Lange in Washington; Writing by John Whitesides and Sonya Hepinstall; Editing by Scott Malone and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.